Burn Crew Manager

 - May be required to obtain related licenses and certifications such as CPR and herbicide application.

-- 1-2 years training in fire operations or other science-related field or related experience in land management or similar field.
+- 2+ years of experience in fire operations or other science-related field or related experience in land management or similar field.

 - Ability and willingness to work in a team environment.